 Moreover, it assesses the security and accessibility of the area.
 It is recommended that you go to and observe your planned location for several hours on different days, before pursuing it.
 Choose a location depending on your product and income.
 Aside from the food itself, setting your business up in a good location is essential for your success.
 Your market research should have determined which areas are better than others.

 3. Licensing and Registration

-Just standing on the road is not allowed for any Food Cart Business.
-In 2015, The Food Safety and Standard Authority of India (FSSAI) have started the registration of the Street Vendors in the whole of India under the Municipal Corporation.
+Just standing on the road is not allowed for any food cart Business.
+In 2015, The Food Safety and Standard Authority of India (FSSAI) started the registration of the Street Vendors in the whole of India under the Municipal Corporation.

-Contact the municipalities where you are planning to set up your Food Cart Business and inquire about necessary licenses and/or permits to operate a food cart in their jurisdictions.
-The government has directed setting up of specific vending zones where registered street vendors will be allotted space.
+Contact the municipalities where you are planning to set up your food cart Business and inquire about necessary licenses and permits to operate a food cart in their jurisdictions.
+The government has directed the setting up of specific vending zones where registered street vendors will be allotted space.

-The Registration of the food vendors has started since 2015 in various cities across India.
+The Registration of food vendors has started in 2015 in various cities across India.
 The food vendors can go with valid documents to nearby General Resource Centers of their cities and do the registration.
 The Registration fees vary depending on the area.
-The MCD people register your cart, allots you space according to the area.
+The MCD people register your cart and allow you space according to the area.

-For Example, In Gurugram, There is a 5000 fee for registration of your food cart that you can pay in instalments, booking amount.
+For Example, in Gurugram, there is a 5000 fee for the registration of your food cart that you can pay in instalments.
 1500 is your allotment area security charges.
 Every cart has to pay this amount irrespective of what you are selling.
-The 1500 amount goes directly to the municipal corporation of Gurugram (MCG) as they give the Food Cart owners the cleaned area, the security of the cart and nobody can touch the stall.
+The 1500 amount goes directly to the municipal corporation of Gurugram (MCG) as they give the food cart owners the cleaned area, the security of the cart and nobody can touch the stall.
 According to the area, the charges will be different for each cart.